 Troy Fawkes: We’ve made almost no changes here, aside from not having a face to face meetings with our clients.
 I have found scheduling one on one, informal chats with certain clients to effectively get through some challenges that we’d otherwise get through in person.

 No tool has been able to really help here.

 Did you benefit from any government grants, and did that help keep your business afloat?

 Troy Fawkes: We benefited from the Temporary Wage Subsidy right when we were losing clients.
 This definitely helped us out, and it helped us engage several freelancers who were also suffering and pay a month or so of their rent at the beginning of the pandemic.
 We didn’t end up using CEWS or other Canadian business subsidies as we were making ends meet by the time they became available.

 Your final thoughts?

 Troy Fawkes: The pandemic is a shared tragedy, and I hope it becomes a bond that pulls us closer together.
-More problems and opportunities have come to light, and it behoves us to push for and create solutions.
-I think the strongest outcome of the pandemic that an individual can contribute towards is this: go out and positively contribute your ideas, time and emotional support for solutions to the issues we’ve encountered along the way.
+More problems and opportunities have come to light, and it behooves us to push for and create solutions.
+I think the strongest outcome of the pandemic that an individual can contribute towards is this: go out and positively contribute your ideas, time, and emotional support for solutions to the issues we’ve encountered along the way.